-To do this, click the Select button at the top right, and choose each of the Snaps, Stories, and photos from your Camera Roll, which you want to compile.
+To do this, click the Select button in the top right, and choose each of the snaps, stories, and photos from your Camera Roll, which you want to compile.
 Then click the circular + button at the bottom of the screen.
-A new Story will be created.
+A new story will be created.

 You can then share this story as explained earlier.

 How many times have you allowed a friend to browse through your camera roll, only to realize there’s a photo in there you just didn’t want them to see?

 That’s what “My Eyes Only” is for.
 This is a private album that you can add your private snaps and stories to.

 Click the Select button within Memories, then choose one or more snaps or stories to make private.
 When you’re done, click on the Padlock button at the bottom of the screen, and click Move.
 The first time you do this, you’ll be asked to provide a 4-digit passcode.
 Make sure you choose something you’ll remember.
 If you forget this, Snapchat can’t help you recover those Memories.